-- To educate students about contemporary artistic development by studying leading artists and designers: - To inculcate the ability to effectively articulate and communicate the conceptual underpinnings of visual projects: - To teach students the design process, methodologies and techniques that are integral and required for their chosen professional design/art field of study; - To equip students with basic practical skills and adequate technical proficiency in order to enable them to communicate using various media and processes; - To promote ethical and responsible design practices by graduating innovative and welleducated leaders.
+- Evaluate contemporary artistic development by analyzing the works of leading artists and designers; - Effectively articulate and communicate the conceptual underpinnings of visual projects; - Describe, apply and evaluate the design process, methodologies and techniques that are integral to and required for their chosen professional design/art field of study; - Recognize the designer's responsibilities in the design process and the role of ethics in professional design practices.

-Course Classifications Credit Hours Required
+Course Classification Credit Hours Required

-BFA
+B.F.A.

 Foundation 25

 Design Core 9-13

+Concentration Option 30-40

 Professional Electives 6-12

-Concentration Option 30-40

-Liberal Arts 30
+Arts and Sciences Core 36

-General Electives 9
+General Electives 6

-Total 122
+Total 125